ryouze/ryouze.github.io/content/posts/ipython-cheatsheet.md

 ### Help and Introspection

-To view help and source code via introspection, use the `?`
+To view help and source code via introspection, use the `?` and `??` operators.

 | Command                  | Description                                                                                                                                     |
 | ------------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------- |